solislemuslab/network-simulation-study/snaq_level2/Scripts/Readme.md

 we have to specify the hybrid lambda src path in the bash script (line 20) Then we have to write the follow parameters:

--t: It manages two R parameters separated with ";" and without space:
+- t: It manages two R parameters separated with ";" and without space.
-   * numbsim1: Number of Net works
+   * numbsim1: Number of Net works.
-   * n1: Number of tips
+   * n1: Number of tips.
--s: It manages four R parameters separated with ";" and without space:
+- s: It manages four R parameters separated with ";" and without space.
-   * lambda:
+   * lambda: .
-   * mu=0: extinction parameter, we use 0 (Yule model)
+   * mu=0: extinction parameter, we use 0 (Yule model).
-   * nu: parameter of hybridization
+   * nu: parameter of hybridization.
    * hybprops: hybridation rates.
--n: Number of gene trees (hybrid lambda parameter)
+- n: Number of gene trees (hybrid lambda parameter).
--d: seed of hybrid lambda to generate gene trees.
+- d: seed of hybrid lambda to generate gene trees.

 Example:
 bash scriptPru.sh -t "numbsim1=500;n1=8" -s "lambda=0.9;mu=0;nu=0.09;hybprops=c(0.5,0.25,0.25)" -n 500 -d 2